staghado/vit.cpp/README.md

     # install torch and timm
     pip install torch timm

-    # list available models if needed, note that not all models are supported
+    # list available models if needed; note that not all models are supported
     python convert-pth-to-ggml.py --list

     # convert the weights to gguf : vit tiny with patch size of 16 and an image